Ferris Bueller's Day Off: Casting

 Hughes said that he had Matthew Broderick in mind when he wrote the screenplay, saying Broderick was the only actor he could think of who could pull off the role, calling him clever and charming.
 "Certain guys would have played Ferris and you would have thought, 'Where's my wallet?
 Hughes said.
 "I had to have that look; that charm had to come through.
 Jimmy Stewart could have played Ferris at 15...I needed Matthew."
 Anthony Michael Hall, who had worked with Hughes on three previous films, was offered the part but turned it down as he was busy with other projects.
-Other actors who were considered for the role included Jim Carrey, John Cusack, Johnny Depp, George Clooney, Tom Cruise, and Michael J. Fox.
+Other actors who were considered for the role included Jim Carrey, John Cusack, Jon Cryer, Johnny Depp, George Clooney, Tom Cruise, and Michael J. Fox.

 Mia Sara surprised Hughes when she auditioned for the role of Sloane Peterson.
 "It was funny," she said.
 "He didn't know how old I was and said he wanted an older girl to play the 17-year-old.
 He said it would take someone older to give her the kind of dignity she needed.
 He almost fell out of his chair when I told him I was only 18."
 Molly Ringwald, who had also wanted to play Sloane, said, "John wouldn't let me do it: he said that the part wasn't big enough for me."

 Alan Ruck had auditioned for the role of Bender in The Breakfast Club that went to Judd Nelson, but Hughes remembered Ruck and cast him as the 17-year-old Cameron Frye.
 Hughes based the character of Cameron on a friend of his in high school: "He was sort of a lost person.
 His family neglected him, so he took that as license to really pamper himself.
 When he was legitimately sick, he actually felt good, because it was difficult and tiring to have to invent diseases but when he actually had something, he was relaxed."
 Ruck said the role of Cameron had been offered to Emilio Estevez, who turned it down.
 "Every time I see Emilio, I want to kiss him," said Ruck.
 "Thank you!"
+Prior to Ruck's casting, Cryer was also considered for the role.

 Ruck, then 29, worried about the age difference (he was only six years younger than Hughes).
 "I was worried that I'd be 10 years out of step, and I wouldn't know anything about what was cool, what was hip, all that junk.
 But when I was going to high school, I didn't know any of that stuff then, either.
 So I just thought, well, hell—I'll just be me.
 The character, he's such a loner that he really wouldn't give a damn about that stuff anyway.
 He'd feel guilty that he didn't know it, but that's it."
 Ruck was not surprised to find himself cast young.
 "No, because, really, when I was 18, I sort of looked 12," he said.
 "Maybe it's a genetic imbalance."